corda/corda-docs/content/en/docs/corda-enterprise/4.7/node/archiving/archiving-cli.md

 An error message will be displayed when the `create-snapshot` command is executed if select rights have not been granted.

 If the Corda vault user does not have delete rights to the Corda vault then the `delete-vault` operation will fail.
-In this case the `--record` flag should be used and the resulting script executed by a DBA after the node has been shutdown.
+In this case the `--record` flag should be used and the resulting script executed by a DBA after the node has been shut down.